AaronGuajardo2/Azure-Network-Protocols/README.md

 </p>
 <p>

+- Use Remote Desktop to connect to your Windows virtual machine (VM1)
+      - Login with credentials created earlier.
+User:Labuser1 and corresponding password

 <p>
 <img src="https://i.imgur.com/a3U3Hbo.png" height="90%" width="90%" alt="Disk Sanitization Steps"/>
 </p>
 <p>

 - Observe ICMP Traffic
-  - Use Remote Desktop to connect to your Windows virtual machine (VM1)
   - Within your VM1, open a browser window, go to a search engine and type in "download Wireshark" and follow install steps
     - [WireShark](https://www.wireshark.org/)
   - Once installed open WireShark and filter for ICMP traffic only